sanjok100/Adaptive-anomaly-detection-using-AI-ML-in-5G-IOT/README.md

 7) MLP Model Architecture
 The classification model is implemented using a Multi-Layer Perceptron (MLP) neural network.
-Architecture:
-Input Layer – Selected feature vector
-Dense Layer – 32 neurons with ReLU activation
-Dropout Layer – Prevents overfitting
-Dense Layer – 16 neurons with ReLU activation
-Output Layer – Softmax activation for multi-class prediction The model uses Sparse Categorical Cross-Entropy as the loss function.
+Architecture include Input Layer, Dense Layer(32 neurons with ReLU activation) ,Dropout Layer, Dense Layer (16 neurons with ReLU activation) and Output Layer (Softmax activation for multi-class prediction).
+The model uses Sparse Categorical Cross-Entropy as the loss function.

 8) Hyperparameter Tuning: To optimize model performance, GridSearchCV with 5-fold Stratified Cross-Validation is used.